apache/echarts-doc/en/option/component/radius-axis.md

 # radiusAxis(Object)

-The radius Axis of polar coordinate.
+Radial axis of polar coordinate.

 ## polarIndex(number) = 0

-The index of polar coordinate which the radius Axis belongs to defaults to use the first polar coordinate.
+Index of radial axis in polor coordinate.
+It's the first axis by default.

 {{ use: axis-common(
     prefix='#',